 - Product code: HMASDOUBLE

-Local inhabitants include a large bull & eagle rays, angler fish, lion fish, blennies, nudibranchs, sea hares, squid and a school of juvenile red emperor and snapper.
+Local inhabitants include a large bull & eagle rays, angler fish, lionfish, blennies, nudibranchs, sea hares, squid and a school of juvenile red emperor and snapper.
 Other visitors include a shovelled nose rays, greasy cod and eagle rays.
 An octopus has made a home in a pyrotechnic tube on the deck.
-Up to 10 huge Queensland Grouper have been seen at one time off the bow of the ship.
+A resident school of predatory yellow tailed kingfish now ‘buzz’ the schools of of bait fish that surround the Ex-HMAS Brisbane.
+Up to 10 huge Queensland grouper have been seen at one time off the bow of the ship.
 A turtle has taken up residency on the aft funnel and eagle rays cruise between the 2 funnels.
 There’s also a huge amount of soft corals to be seen and hard corals are really getting established as well.

-Its New Life: In January 2003, the Queensland Government agreed to accept the decommissioned HMAS Brisbane from the Commonwealth Government for sinking off the Sunshine Coast as an artificial reef and dive site.
+Her new life: In January 2003, the Queensland Government agreed to accept the decommissioned HMAS Brisbane from the Commonwealth Government for sinking off the Sunshine Coast as an artificial reef and dive site.

 These can be arranged on most days at set times provided we have at least 3 days notice.
 Please contact us on 07 5444 5656 for more information.

 This is also in open water and we suggest that you look into seasickness medication to minimize the chance of it impacting your trip.